 Seaward Holiday Park became part of the family business in autumn 1979.
 Site manager then, George, used to cycle, very slowly, on an ancient black bike from his home about a mile away to the park, that peaceful haven with spectacular views over Kirkcudbright Bay.

-Many years have passed since then, but we have fantastic wardens, Colin and Diane Kelly and their family, who are continuing to improve the facilities and service at Seaward Holiday Park.
+Many years have passed since then, but we have fantastic wardens, Dave and Denise Creelman, who are continuing to improve the facilities and service at Seaward Holiday Park.